Feed management in Google Merchant Center - and beyond

 • Product pricing is competitive

-• Product data is optimized (title, image, gtin, brand, description…)
+• Product data is optimized (title, image, GTIN, brand, description…)

 Pro tip: If you are struggling to optimise your product data, you can get a free product feed audit from WakeupData.